-What’s the CILS B1 for Citizenship Exam?
+What’s the CILS B1 for Citizenship (Cils B1 Cittadinanza) Exam?

 The CILS B1 Citizenship exam (also called CILS B1 Cittadinanza) is a special version of the standard CILS B1 exam specifically designed for those applying for Italian citizenship.
 This exam was introduced following the December 2018 Italian citizenship law changes, which made demonstrating Italian language proficiency at the B1 level mandatory for citizenship applications.